n0ot/nutils/src/ReadMe.txt

 Other Notes:
 When upgrading to a new version of NUtils, your previous ini's will be overridden.
 Do not delete NUtils.au3.
-To run NUtils, always run Nutilsload.exe
+To run NUtils, always run NUtils.exe
 To call the API to hide and unhide windows from your AutoIt Script, Include nutilsApi.au3
 Then call _NUtils_ShowHide($handle) where $handle is the handle of the window you wish to hide.

 If you wish to make this application smaller, you may delete the sounds.
 NUtils will produce PC speaker beeps instead.

-If you wish for NUtils to run at startup, right click NUtilsload.exe and go to create shortcut.
-Then, right click Shortcut to NUtilsload.exe, click cut, and then right click the start button and click open all users.
+If you wish for NUtils to run at startup, right click NUtils.exe and go to create shortcut.
+Then, right click the newly created shortcut to NUtils.exe, click cut, and then right click the start button and click open all users.
 Double click programs, then double click startup.
 Go to edit, and click paste.

 Contacting: